SharePoint/PnP-Guidance/articles/portal-performance.md

 - Client-Side Data Cache, with Expiration
 	- Client-side Web Storage allows the client environment to store transient data (session storage) and long-term data (local storage), for a specified duration (i.e., expiry)
 		- Session storage supports caching of private data
-		- Local storage) supports caching of shared data
+		- Local storage supports caching of shared data
-	- Serving data from a local cache reduces requests to the actual data source and improves page performance (actual and perceived)
+	- Serving data from a local cache reduces requests to the actual data source and improves page performance

 ### Typical Call Sequence
 <a name="bk_dalCallSequence"> </a>